Robert Abrams, "Wandering in a Second-Hand Bookstore." The American PEN 6 (1974): 75.

 David Antin, "Spring Love Noise and All."
 New Directions in Prose and Poetry 52, ed.
 J. Laughlin with Peter Glassgold and Griselda Ohannessian (New York: New Directions, 1988), pp. 77-86.
 Rpt. in Antin, what it means to be avant-garde (New York: New Directions, 1993), pp. 31-39.
 Free online and here.
 Translated into Spanish by León Félix Batista as "la primavera el amor el ruido y todo," Poesía (Universidad de Carabobo, Valencia, Venezuela) 130 (2001), free online and here and here.

 David Antin, "what it means to be avant-garde."
 Formations 2.2 (Fall 1985): 53-71.
-Rpt. in Antin, what it means to be avant-garde (New York: New Directions, 1993), pp. 41-61; Artifice & Indeterminacy: An Anthology of New Poetics, ed.
+Rpt. in Antin, what it means to be avant-garde (New York: New Directions, 1993), pp. 41-61, free online; Artifice & Indeterminacy: An Anthology of New Poetics, ed.
 Christopher Beach (Tuscaloosa: University of Alabama Press, 1998), pp. 109-129; and Antin, How Long Is the Present: Selected Talk Poems, ed.
 Stephen Fredman (Albuquerque: University of New Mexico Press, 2014), pp. 317-340.
 Translated into French in Antin, Ce qu'être d'avant-garde veut dire, traduit de l'américain par Vincent Broqua, Olivier Brossard et Abigail Lang ([Dijon]: les Presses du réel, DL 2008).
 Translated into Spanish by Andrés Anwandter in Antin, qué estoy haciendo aquí? y otros poemas hablados, traducción de Andrés Anwandter (Valdivia, Chile: Ediciones Universidad Austral de Chile, 2021).

 Juan Arabia, "Sparo Karma."
 In Italian.
 Hacia Carcassonne (Valencia: Pre-Textos, 2021), p.
 34, free online, and Arabia, Verso Carcassonne, versione in italiano di Mattia Tarantino (Rimini: Raffaelli Editore, 2021), p.
 55, free online.